veinfors/DataOverviewer/README.md

 The visualization is (of course) "snapshotable" and will scale properly in storytelling.

 ###Whats next in the pipe?
-- More configuration possibilities regarding which data fields to include in the grid.
+- [ ] More configuration possibilities regarding which data fields to include in the grid.
 Probably through object properties.
-- More aggregation options (Sum is used today)
+- [x] More aggregation functions (Sum is used today)
-- Increased rendering performance (fetch data in a smarter way?)
+- [ ] Increased rendering performance (fetch data in a smarter way?)